-3.2 Data
+II.B Data

 We primarily measure outcomes using administrative data, including (i) the register of all agricultural landholders in the state, including names, village, acres held, and a contact phone number; (ii) a farmer-level record of check distribution maintained by the MAOs; and (iii) farmer-level bank records of check encashment.
 Our analysis focuses on encashment, as getting the money is the ultimate outcome of interest to policy-makers.
-Bank reports of encashment were recorded in real-time and were the basis for reimbursement from the government; manipulating them would constitute serious fraud and could jeopardize a bank's operating license.
-We find that they closely match encashment as reported by the surveyed farmers, with agreement in 88.6% of cases.
+Bank reports of encashment were recorded in real-time and were the basis for reimbursement from the government; manipulating them would constitute serious fraud and could jeopardize a bank's informative, as the relative level of banking services across space, which is what matters for balance, has remained fairly static: there is a correlation of 0.98 between the number of banks per district in Telangana in 2011 and 2018 (Reserve Bank of India, 2018).